 - The author is a member of the Revolutionär Sozialistischer Bund, part of the Fourth International.

 - Gregor Gysi is one of the most popular politicians in the east of Germany.
-Just like Lafontaine, he holds no official position in the party, but they are both the
+Just like Lafontaine, he holds no official position in the party, but they are both the de facto leaders.

 I object to Edith Bartelmus-Scholich’s characterisation of the informal meetings of representatives of the four main political platforms in Die Linke as undemocratic, apart from transparency issues (‘A better version of social democracy’, October 27).
 This is similar to what should be occurring within any party’s media.
 Quota sampling should be used for cooperation between tendencies, platforms and currents in an editorial organ.
 This would go a long way towards ensuring that key political positions are not censored from the party press.